MiyakoYakota/MegaPy/README.md

 # MegaPy

 ## Intro
 This is a proxyless Python mega.nz checker designed to be run in the cloud.
-You can see it running in action [here](http://accounts.miyako.rocks/hits/mega.nz.txt).

 ## Setup
 To set up this program run the following to install required libraries: